 Included in the box is the top and base unit, the USB charging cord, carry handle, and already installed are the two cotton core filters, and low-water sensor.
 Getting set-up is super easy in 4 steps.
 Here's how...

 1. Unbox your H2O Smart Humidifier.

 2. Take the plastic sticker off the mist outlets on the top.
 Unscrew the top from the base and take out the USB charging cord and handle inside.
-The cotton core filters comes already installed (two outlets so two filters), ready to go.
+The wick filters come already installed (two mist outlets, so two filters), ready to go.

 3. Screw the top back on to the base.
 Attach the handle by slipping on to the holders each side.
 Plug it in and charge for at least 2 hours minimum (ideally for the full 3.5 hours charge time).

 See step 4 below...

-4. Once charged, those tiny 4 blue lights on the front, above the +/- button (shown below), will change from flashing to solid blue.
+4. Once charged, the 4 blue lights on the front, above the +/- button (shown below), will change from flashing to solid blue.
 Unplug the cord from the top.
 Un-screw the top from the base.
 Fill the base with water to the 'fill here' line.
 It takes a full 1.1 litres.
 Screw the top back on the base.
 Wait 10 minutes for the unit to prime (water needs to thoroughly soak the cotton wick cores).
 If not already removed, take off the protective sticker over the top of the mist output before first use.
 Then off you go!
 Have a play with the different settings...

 What do the buttons do?

 The mist and light selector is on the top, shown below.
 The two outlets are on the top also.
 On the side at the back are the USB input, USB output, and on/off switch.
 On the front are the charge indicator lights, and the +/- mist strength adjuster.
 Find out how to change the settings below...

 How do I change between the 4 mist modes?